redisx-pro/RedisXSlot/docs/test.md

 6860:M 25 Aug 2023 04:06:52.640 * <redisxslot> 1000000 objs mgrt cost 6320.432000 ms
 6860:M 25 Aug 2023 04:06:56.308 * <redisxslot> 1000000 keys del cost 3668.252000 ms
 ```

+tips:
+1. offline mgrt, mgrt cmd with all batch splits block to do
+2. online mgrt, mgrt cmd with one batch split or pipeline one batch to do.